rrshaban/rrshaban.github.io/_posts/2015-09-23-deep-dreaming-with-google.md

 *A map of Google's Inception architecture*

 In June, Google published an example of a new visualization approach that has come to be called [deep dreaming](http://googleresearch.blogspot.com/2015/06/inceptionism-going-deeper-into-neural.html).
 To visualize the output of each of the layers individually, we create a feedback loop by feeding the output of that layer right back into it.
-By repeating this process several times, we're essentially tellin the layer to exaggerate whatever transformation it's making to the image, helping us see what patterns the layer is recognizing.
+By repeating this process several times, we're essentially telling the layer to exaggerate whatever transformation it's making to the image, helping us see what patterns the layer is recognizing.

-A trained version of the Inception architecture is easy enough to find [online](https://github.com/BVLC/caffe/wiki/Model-Zoo) – if you'd like to follow along with the process or run your own deep dreams, I've added some annotations to K.P.
+A pre-trained version of the Inception architecture is easy enough to find [online](https://github.com/BVLC/caffe/wiki/Model-Zoo) – if you'd like to follow along with the process or run your own deep dreams, I've added some annotations to K.P.
 Kaiser's heavily-annotated version of the Deep Dream script [here](https://github.com/rrshaban/deep/blob/master/deepdream/deepdream.py).

-You'll need to install Caffe, which can be a pain – I've been running it on the Swarthmore CS lab cluster, which has been a blessing.
+You'll need to install Caffe to run it, which can be a pain – fortunately, I had some [smart people](http://www.cs.swarthmore.edu/~knerr/) to help me get it installed.
+Generating deep dream images takes seconds on the Swarthmore CS lab cluster.

 Here's the input image we'll feed into our neural network: